 Breastfeeding while I have RSV:

-People are encouraged to continue to provide breast milk for their babies even if they have RSV.
-People who currently have RSV or had RSV in pregnancy might pass protective immunity factors to the infant through breastmilk.
-This might reduce the chance of RSV or the chance of developing severe RSV symptoms in a newborn.
+Women are encouraged to keep breastfeeding even if they have RSV.
+Breast milk from someone who has RSV or had it during pregnancy might contain protective antibodies.
+This can help lower the baby’s risk of getting RSV or having severe symptoms.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 While sick, it is important to try to protect the baby from the virus.
 Wash hands with soap and water before holding your baby.
 Avoid coughing or sneezing on your baby.
 Cover your mouth/nose with a tissue when you cough or sneeze, then throw away the tissue and wash your hands.

-If a male has RSV, can it make it harder to get a partner pregnant or increase the chance of birth defects?
+If a man has RSV, can it make it affect fertility or increase the chance of birth defects?

-Studies have not been done to see if RSV could affect male fertility (ability to get partner pregnant) or increase the chance of birth defects above the background risk.
+Studies have not been done to see if RSV could affect male fertility (ability to get a woman pregnant) or increase the chance of birth defects.
 Close contact may not be recommended when you have RSV to try to avoid passing RSV to your partner.
 For more general information on paternal exposures, please see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.